Norfolk State Spartans and the Grambling Tigers meet in College Park, Georgia

 College Park, Georgia; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Grambling and Norfolk State meet at Gateway Center Arena in College Park, Georgia.
+BOTTOM LINE: Grambling and Norfolk State square off in College Park, Georgia.

-The Spartans are 4-7 in non-conference play.
-Norfolk State has a 3-3 record in games decided by 10 points or more.
+The Spartans have a 4-7 record in non-conference play.
+Norfolk State is 2-7 against opponents over .500.

 The Tigers are 3-6 in non-conference play.
 Grambling is 1-3 in games decided by 10 or more points.

-Norfolk State averages 77.5 points per game, 4.7 more points than the 72.8 Grambling allows.
-Grambling averages 69.4 points per game, 3.3 fewer than the 72.7 Norfolk State allows.
+Norfolk State is shooting 47.0% from the field this season, 1.5 percentage points higher than the 45.5% Grambling allows to opponents.
+Grambling averages 5.9 made 3-pointers per game this season, 1.8 fewer made shots on average than the 7.7 per game Norfolk State allows.

-TOP PERFORMERS: Anthony McComb III is shooting 41.4% and averaging 16.5 points for the Spartans.
+TOP PERFORMERS: Anthony McComb III is averaging 16.5 points, 5.2 rebounds and 1.5 steals for the Spartans.
 Elijah Jamison is averaging 14.5 points over the last 10 games.

-Antonio Munoz is averaging 12.2 points for the Tigers.
+Antonio Munoz is shooting 47.4% and averaging 12.2 points for the Tigers.
 Jamil Muttilib is averaging 9.3 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.